awsdocs/aws-dms-user-guide/doc_source/CHAP_LargeDBs.SBS.create-local-and-dms-task.md

 # Step 9: Create a local and AWS DMS task<a name="CHAP_LargeDBs.SBS.create-local-and-dms-task"></a>

 Next, you create the task that is the end\-to\-end migration task\.
 This task includes two subtasks:
-+ The local subtask – This task migrates data from the source database to the Snowball Edge appliance\.
++ The local subtask – This task migrates data from the source database to the AWS Snowball Edge appliance\.
 + The AWS DMS subtask – This task moves the data from the appliance into an Amazon S3 bucket and migrates it to the target database\.

 **Note**
-We recommend that you test your migration before you use the Snowball Edge device\.
-You can do this by setting up a task to send data, such as a single table, to an Amazon S3 bucket instead of to the Snowball Edge device\.
+We recommend that you test your migration before you use the AWS Snowball Edge device\.
+You can do this by setting up a task to send data, such as a single table, to an Amazon S3 bucket instead of to the AWS Snowball Edge device\.

 **To create the end\-to\-end migration task**